sumerc/yappi/doc/api.md

 #### `get_func_stats(tag=None, ctx_id=None, filter_callback=None)`

 Returns the function stats as a list of [`YFuncStat`](#yfuncstat) object.

-As Yappi is a C extension, it catches the profile data in C API.
-Thus, the profile data collected is buffered until `clear_stats` is called. `get_func_stats` function enumerates the underlying buffered data and aggregates the information there.
-The functions that contain same index id will be aggregated in a single `YFuncStat` object.
-So, if you want to select a specific `tag` or `ctx_id`, you need to select by providing them as arguments to `get_func_stats`.
+Internally, Yappi stores profiling data per-thread (context) and per-tag in C. `get_func_stats` enumerates all of this buffered data and **merges entries that belong to the same function** (matched by `full_name`) into a single `YFuncStat` object — aggregating `ncall`, `ttot`, and `tsub` across all threads and tags.
+This means each unique function appears **exactly once** in the returned list, regardless of how many threads called it.

+If you need per-thread or per-tag breakdowns, pass `ctx_id` or `tag` to restrict the enumeration before merging.
+Otherwise, data from all threads and tags will be combined.

-Otherwise, data with different `tag`/`ctx_id` will be combined into one `YFuncStat` object.
-If you really would like to enumerate buffered stats in raw, you can use an undocumented function: `_yappi.enum_func_stats(enum_callback, filter_dict)`.
+If you really would like to enumerate buffered stats in raw (one entry per function per thread per tag), you can use an undocumented function: `_yappi.enum_func_stats(enum_callback, filter_dict)`.
 You can see the usage in `get_func_stats` function.

 ---